Skip to main content

 • Crystalline DIM isn’t as bioavailable; no bioavailability enhancers included

-Thorne Hormone Advantage, previously known as Thorne DIM Advantage, is similar to Nature’s Craft in that it offers additional ingredients besides DIM (pomegranate extract and sulforaphane glucosinolate).
-However, unlike the competition, Thorne’s supplement does not contain a bioavailability enhancer, making DIM more of a supporting player.
+Thorne Hormone Advantage, previously known as Thorne DIM Advantage, is similar to Nature’s Craft and Nature’s Way in that it offers additional ingredients besides DIM (pomegranate extract and sulforaphane glucosinolate).
+However, unlike the competition, Thorne’s supplement does not contain a bioavailability enhancer, so the dose of DIM works independently.

 Best Dim Supplement Thorne Ingredients